kishikawakatsumi/JavaScriptBridge/README.md

 ###Define custom classes

 You can define custom class in JavaScript.
-It is needs to intaract system provided framework.
+It is needs to interact system provided framework.

 ```javascript
 var MainViewController = JSB.define('MainViewController : UITableViewController <UITableviewDataSource, UITableviewDelegate>', // Declaration